Built-in Delegates in C# β Easy Explanation with Examples

 βοΈ Why do we need them?

-βοΈ How to use Action
+βοΈ How to use Action, Func, and Predicate?

 βοΈ Real-world scenario example